siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-10-chapter-3-types-of-seo-a-comprehensive-guide.md

 ---
 draft: false
-title: "Chapter 3: Types of SEO &#8211; A Comprehensive Guide"
+title: "Chapter 3: Types of SEO: A Comprehensive Guide"
 date: 2024-10-10T21:20:22+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 weight: 30
 url: /chapter-3-types-of-seo-a-comprehensive-guide/
-slim_seo:
-  - "a:1:{s:11:\"description\";s:98:\"we'll explore the four main types of SEO: On-Page SEO, Off-Page SEO, Technical SEO, and Local SEO.\";}"
+description: "Search Engine Optimization (SEO) is a multifaceted approach to improving your website's visibility in search engine results.
+While the ultimate goal of SEO is to increase organic traffic to your site, the strategies to achieve this can be diverse and complex.
+In this chapter, we'll explore the four main types of SEO: On-Page SEO, Off-Page SEO, Technical SEO, and Local SEO.
+Understanding these different aspects will help you develop a comprehensive SEO strategy that addresses all areas of search engine performance."
 featured_image: /images/searchengineoptimization1.jpg
 categories:
   - Search Engine Optimisation